 Based on the above considerations, how will you advise your D4?

-- When discussing treatment options with this patient you should present an implant assisted RPD. - The benefits of going with an implant assisted RPD can alleviate many of the issues associated with a conventional RPD
+- When discussing treatment options with the patient you should present an implant assisted RPD as the first treatment option. - An implant assisted RPD will alleviate issues associated with a conventional RPD and lead to higher patient satisfaction.

 CONCLUSIONS: D4